Glenn B. Davis: World War II

 In November 1943, BatDiv 8 participated in the assaults on Tarawa, Makin and Abemama in the Gilberts, and covered the aircraft carriers while they raided the islands.
 Davis then commanded BatDiv 8 during the Mariana Islands campaign at Saipan, Tinian and Guam in June–August 1944 and received the Legion of Merit for his service.
 He continued in the command of his division during the Invasion of Leyte, Philippines in late 1944 and was decorated with a second Legion of Merit.

 Davis was succeeded by Rear Admiral John F. Shafroth Jr. in December 1944 and prepared for return to the United States, but Typhoon Cobra changed his plans.
 Admiral William F. Halsey unwittingly sailed the Third Fleet into the center of the typhoon, and due to 100 mph (87 kn; 45 m/s; 160 km/h) winds, high seas, and torrential rain, three destroyers capsized and sank, with 790 lives lost.
 Nine other warships were damaged, and over 100 aircraft were wrecked or washed overboard.

 The Navy Department ordered Halsey to be court-martialed and Commander-in-Chief, Pacific Fleet, Fleet Admiral Chester Nimitz appointed a three-man court of inquiry with Vice Admiral John H. Hoover as the president of the court, and Davis and Vice Admiral George D. Murray as associate judges.
-Hoover, Davis and Murray ultimately recommended Halsey face court-martial for sailing the Third Fleet into a typhoon, but the court's recommendation was ignored by the Chief of Naval Operations Ernest J. King and President Franklin D. Roosevelt, who likely felt Halsey was too much of a popular hero to be subjected to public rebuke.
+Hoover, Davis, and Murray ultimately recommended Halsey face court-martial for sailing the Third Fleet into a typhoon, but the court's recommendation was ignored by the Chief of Naval Operations Ernest J. King and President Franklin D. Roosevelt, who likely felt Halsey was too much of a popular hero to be subjected to public rebuke.

 Davis then returned to the United States and assumed duty as Deputy Commander and Chief of Staff, Western Sea Frontier, headquartered in San Francisco under Admiral Royal E. Ingersoll.
 He served in this capacity for the rest of the War.

 Postwar service

 Following the War, Davis remained in San Francisco until the end of January 1946, when he was appointed Commandant of the Washington Navy Yard with additional duties as Superintendent of the Naval Gun Factory and Commandant, Potomac River Naval Command.
 Upon the reorganization of that command in July 1946, Davis remained in command of Potomac River Command, which was subordinated directly to the Chief of Naval Operations, Chester Nimitz and consisted of Washington Navy Yard, Naval Air Stations Anacostia and Patuxent River; Naval Gun Factory, Naval Proving Ground Indian Head, Naval Academy, Naval Research Laboratory, Naval Observatory, and Bethesda Naval Hospital.

 Davis remained in that command until July 1951, when he was ordered to Charleston Navy Yard for duty as Commandant, Sixth Naval district.
-While in this capacity, he was responsible for the defense of the coast of South Carolina, Georgia, and North Carolina, and Navy installation in this states.
+While in this capacity, he was responsible for the defense of the coast of South Carolina, Georgia, and North Carolina, and Navy installations in these states.
 Davis retired from active duty on July 1, 1953, after 40 years of service and was advanced to the rank of vice admiral on the retired list for having been specially commended in combat.